Food-Truck-TrackR-Build-Week/back-end/README.md

 ### API

 POST /api/auth/register/diner - creates a new diner

+- username, password, email and location are required

 POST /api/auth/register/operator - creates a new operator

+- username, password, and email are required

 POST /api/auth/login - authenticates a diner or operator

+- username and password are required